textileio/papers/draft.md

 having to query and re-play all previous Events.
 When a Snapshot is available, a Thread Peer can rebuild the state of a given view Store/Model by replaying only Events generated since the latest Snapshot.
-Snapshots could be written to their own internal Event Store and stored locally.
+Snapshots could be written to their own internal Store and stored locally.
 They can potentially be synced ([@sec:LogSync]) to other Peers as a form of data backup or to optimize state initialization when a new Peer starts participating in a shared Thread (saving disk